cloudfoundry/overview-broker/README.md

     ```bash
     cf push overview-broker --no-start
     ```
-* Then enable persistence mode if required:
-    ```bash
-    cf set-env overview-broker ENABLE_PERSISTENCE true
-    cf set-env overview-broker KV_TOKEN <TOKEN>
-    cf set-env overview-broker KV_KEY_NAME <KEY_NAME>
-    cf restage overview-broker
-    ```
-    You can also use an application manifest to deploy the broker as an
+* You can also use an application manifest to deploy the broker as an
     application:
     ```bash
     wget https://raw.githubusercontent.com/mattmcneeney/overview-broker/master/examples/cloudfoundry/manifest.yaml